davidegat/GameOfBacteria/README.md

 ## Game Rules

-**1. Colored cells are bacteria.
-Green or purple if resistant to antibiotics:**
+**1. Green cells are bacteria.
+Purple if resistant to antibiotics:**

    - They replicate during the game and are killed by antibiotics.